 Residents who successfully complete an accredited PGY-2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.

 The program provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent clinical pharmacist.
 As a PGY-2 ambulatory care pharmacy resident, you will:

 - Contribute to an interdisciplinary health care team offering patient-specific interventions to optimize drug therapy outcomes

 - Provide drug information to the interdisciplinary team in an environment based on teamwork and mutual respect

-- Enhance your skills in conducting clinical research and medication use evaluations
+- Enhance your skills in conducting clinical research, medication use evaluations, and quality improvement projects

 - Strengthen communication skills by presenting formal and informal lectures, writing a professional manuscript, and leading interdisciplinary discussions

 - Develop pharmacy practice management skills by leading various committees, establishing policies and/or procedures, and understanding the pharmacy practice philosophy

 The PGY-2 Pharmacy Residency in Ambulatory Care at Mayo Clinic has been accredited by the American Society of Health-System Pharmacists (ASHP) since 2016.
 The residency program is continuously evaluated for improvement opportunities to ensure graduates make a seamless transition into ambulatory practice settings.
 One candidate a year is selected on a competitive basis.